 DevOps is a set of practices that combines software development (Dev) and IT operations (Ops).
 DevOps aims to shorten the systems development life cycle and provide continuous delivery with high software quality.

-DevOps aims to establish a culture and environment where building, testing, and releasing software can happen rapidly, frequently, and more reliably.
-DevOps practices include agile planning, continuous delivery, and monitoring of applications.
-DevOps aims to improve collaboration between development and operations teams and automate the process of software delivery and infrastructure changes.
+DevOps aims to establish a culture and environment where software building, testing, and release can occur rapidly, frequently, and reliably.
+DevOps practices include agile planning, continuous delivery, and application monitoring.

 What exactly is the DevOps lifecycle?